astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

     """
     ```

-    This doc string is written in Markdown format.
-It includes a title, a link to an external website, a bulleted list, as well as an image, which has been formatted using HTML.
-To learn more about Markdown, check out this [Markdown Guide](https://www.markdownguide.org/).
+    This doc string is written in Markdown.
+It includes a title, a link to an external website, a bulleted list, as well as an image which has been formatted using HTML.
+To learn more about Markdown, see [The Markdown Guide](https://www.markdownguide.org/).

 2. Add the documentation to your DAG by passing `doc_md_DAG` to the `doc_md` parameter of your DAG class as shown in the code snippet below: